wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-get-started/includes/understand-teams-meetings.md

 ![The Microsoft Teams meeting lifecycle](../media/meeting-lifecycle.png)

 Microsoft Teams offers easy, high-quality experiences using cloud-based technologies to maximize performance using any device type.
 Microsoft Teams helps remove distractions by allowing you to personalize your video with custom backgrounds and background blur.
-And of course, Microsoft 365 is secure and manageable, featuring compliance, security, and manageability that you can have confidence in.
+And, of course, Microsoft 365 is secure and manageable, featuring compliance, security, and manageability that you can have confidence in.

 ## Dial into meetings with audio conferencing